Brownsville Preserve: A Coastal Hike Across Salt Marshes in Nassawadox

 |Driving Directions||Click Here|

 Look for the Trail Parking sign on the right.
-You’ll also see a large trail kiosk with printed trail maps, scavenger hunts for kids and guides to the Virginia Coast Reserve.
+There is a large trail kiosk with printed trail maps, scavenger hunts for kids and guides to the Virginia Coast Reserve.

-At the front of the small parking area, you’ll see a sign welcoming you to the William B. Cummings Birding and Wildlife Trail.
+At the front of the small parking area, a sign welcomes you to the William B. Cummings Birding and Wildlife Trail.
 The trail begins to the left of this large sign.

 The hike starts on a mostly grass and gravel path, but quickly transforms into a narrow boardwalk that’s just three boards wide.